FIA F2 Championship, Budapest, Race Preview

 Giacomo Ricci, Team Manager:

-The engines of the FIA Formula 2 Championship will fire up on Friday at 13:00 pm for the first free practice session.
-Qualifying is scheduled for the same day at 16.55pm.
-The Feature Race will be on Saturday at 10:00, while the Sprint Race is scheduled for Sunday at 11:25.
-The FIA Formula 3 Championship program will begin on Friday morning with the free practice session scheduled at 9:35 am.
-Qualifying will be on Saturday at 9:00 and Race 1, will start at 16:45.
-Race 2 is scheduled for Sunday at 10:00.
-As usual, all the activity will be covered live by Sky Sports F1.
+For the Formula 2 team, the track activity will start on Friday at 12:55 with the practice session.
+Qualifications are scheduled on the same day at 4.55 pm.
+The Feature Race will be on Friday at 4:45 pm, while the Sprint Race is scheduled for Sunday at 11:20 am.
+The GP3 Series team will start their engines early in the morning on Friday, with the practice session scheduled at 9:30 am.
+Qualifying will be held on Saturday at 10:45 am and in the late afternoon the Feature Race is programmed for 6:30 pm.
+The Sprint Race is going to start at 10.05am on Sunday.
+All the activity on-track will be covered live by Sky Sports F1.